Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 06.22.32 UTC
+- WIB: Minggu, 21 September 2025 09.07.09 UTC
-- WITA: Minggu, 21 September 2025 07.22.32 UTC
+- WITA: Minggu, 21 September 2025 10.07.09 UTC
-- WIT: Minggu, 21 September 2025 08.22.32 UTC
+- WIT: Minggu, 21 September 2025 11.07.09 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature